Blood In Dog Stool: When Should I Be Worried?

 Why Is My Dog’s Stool Bloody?

-There may be various causes for why your pup has blood in their stool, such as infections, parasites, injuries, and tumors.
+There may be various causes for your pup having blood in their stool, such as infections, parasites, injuries, and tumors.
 Therefore it is vitally important that they see a veterinarian so you can establish its source.

 What Home Remedies Can Treat Bloody Diarrhea in Dogs?